Armenia–Turkey relations: 2009 Turkish Presidential visit to Azerbaijan and Russia

 Armenian authorities responded to comments made by Turkish Prime Minister Erdoğan during his official visit to Baku that, "There is a relation of cause and effect here.
 The occupation of Nagorno-Karabakh is the cause, and the closure of the border is the effect.
 Without the occupation ending, the gates will not be opened," with a statement from the office of Armenian President Sarksyan that read, "The president said that, as he repeatedly pointed out during Armenian-Turkish contacts, any Turkish attempt to interfere in the settlement of the Nagorno-Karabakh problem can only harm that process."
 Armenian Foreign Minister Nalbandian reiterated that, "Concerning the Armenian-Turkish normalisation process, over the past year, following the initiative of the Armenian President together with our Turkish neighbours and with the help of our Swiss partners, we have advanced toward opening one of the last closed borders in Europe and the normalisation of our relations without preconditions.
 The ball is on the Turkish side now.
 And we hope that they will find the wisdom and the courage to make the last decisive step.
 We wish to be confident that the necessary political will can eventually leave behind the mentality of the past."

 Erdoğan flew on from Baku to Sochi, Russia, for a 16 May "working visit" with Russian Prime Minister Vladimir Putin at which he stated, "Turkey and Russia have responsibilities in the region.
 We have to take steps for the peace and well-being of the region.
 This includes the Nagorno-Karabakh problem, the Middle East dispute, the Cyprus problem."
 Putin responded that, "Russia and Turkey seek for such problems to be resolved and will facilitate this in every way," but, "As for difficult problems from the past–and the Karabakh problem is among such issues-a compromise should be found by the participants in the conflict.
 Other states which help reach a compromise in this aspect can play a role of mediators and guarantors to implement the signed agreements."

 2009 signing of accord

+The famous "football diplomacy" paved the way for the signing of the 2009 Zurich Protocols, aimed at improving diplomatic relations.
 An accord between Armenia and Turkey was signed by the foreign ministers of the two countries, Ahmet Davutoğlu and Eduard Nalbandyan, on 10 October 2009.
 The signing took place in Zürich, Switzerland.
 Armenians worldwide had protested against the deal because of the controversial concessions that the Armenian leadership was preparing to make, most notably in regards to the Armenian genocide and the Turkish-Armenian border.
 The deal followed more than one year of talks.
 It was designed to allow the opening of borders and to set up a formal diplomatic relationship.
 The signing was attended by Bernard Kouchner, Sergey Lavrov and Hillary Clinton, the foreign ministers of France, Russia and the United States, respectively.